tig/winprint/docs/index.md

 See [About](about.md) for the history prior to *winprint 2.0*.

 * 30-Apr-2020 - 2.0.4 (RC1) - Totally new rendering engine
-  * Replaced the nodejs `Prism.js`-based syntax highlighter with the Python `Pigyments`-based system.
+  * Replaced the nodejs `Prism.js`-based syntax highlighter with the Python `Pygments`-based system.
 This:
     * Long lines now wrap correctly.
 Issue #12
     * Significantly increased file load/rendering speed.
 Issue #13.
     * Space and tabs now render accurately.
 Issue #14